ayush51/tutorial/tutorial.md

 ![invite_user](https://raw.github.com/surfly/tutorial/master/screens/invite_user.png)

-You can then decide to either share the url of the session, or send an email to the user you wish to invite.
+You can then decide to either share the url of the session, or send an email to the users you wish to invite.
+During a session, there is always a sole leader at any given time but there can be multiple followers.

 <a name="chat_box"></a>
 ####Chat box